MasteryCoding/python-activities/weather-forecast/wf.md

 * Take simulated data as an input
 * Calculate the average temperature of the input using `statistics` module
-* Calculate the standard deviation of the input for deviation using `statistics` module
+* Calculate the standard deviation of the input for temperature deviation using `statistics` module
 * Return the rounded number of average temperature and its deviation using `math` module

 #### Solution